 - You don’t know what your audience will be interested in and you can test the waters with different content and find out what you should focus on by using real numbers (what posts were your most popular).

-Since we want to focus on Pinterest first… doesn’t it then make sense to choose a niche that’s popular on Pinterest?
+Since we want to focus on Pinterest first… doesn’t it make sense to choose a niche that’s popular on Pinterest?
 Here’s a few for you:

 - kids activities

-- pregnancy and post partum
+- pregnancy and baby

 - health and fitness